History & Tradition

 The adoption of several new academic programs and the expansion of the middle school concept presented more space challenges.
 Therefore, the school was increased in size again in 1999 with the addition of a modular unit.
 In 2008 St. Joan added a new central heating and air-conditioning system.

 The Archdiocese named SJA a STEM school in 2011.
 In 2012 a LabLearner Science Lab was added to enhance the STEM curriculum.
-Technology is fully integrated into the curriculum through the daily use of interactive Smart Boards in all classrooms, a mobile laptop cart, two mobile iPad carts, school wide wireless Internet access points, as well as computers in every classroom.
+Technology is fully integrated into the curriculum through the daily use of interactive Smart Boards in all classrooms, two mobile iPad carts, school wide wireless Internet access points, as well as one-to-one chromebooks from 4th through 8th grade..